Eltoney/task-1/README.md

-This the repo created for the first task.
+This is the repo created for the first task.